nestorSag/auto-k8-cluster/README.md

 Terraform provisions the infrastructure according to files in the `tf` folder; python scripts in `py` use Terraform's formatted output to create configuration files at runtime using information of the instances' IP addresses.
 Specifically they create:

-* The Ansible inventory
+* the Ansible inventory
 * certificate signing requests
 * service unit files
 * networking configuration
 * entries in the routing table

-Ansible is then used to place config files n each node and start the services.
+Ansible is then used to place config files in each node and start the services.